nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 Default values
 ====

-The default values of some structs have changed, from returning the Unix epoch to returning January 1st 1AD (at midnight where applicable):
+The default values of some structs have changed, from returning the Unix epoch to returning January 1st 1 CE (at midnight where applicable):

 - `LocalDate`
 - `LocalDateTime`